-The Company currently holds five Tunisia concessions that comprise a diverse portfolio of development and exploration assets.
+The Company currently holds three Tunisia concessions that comprise a diverse portfolio of development and exploration assets.

 Schematic illustration showing plays and trap types across Serinus Energy plc’s concessions in Tunisa.